 According to Help-U-Sell, it can offer discounted rates because its offices are "small and efficient," staffed by a "team of specialists that function as a unit in the marketing and selling of your home."

 Help-U-Sell allows each office to set its own pricing.
-And as previously mentioned, this is where Help-U-Sell's marketing information is confusing.
+And this is where Help-U-Sell's marketing information gets confusing.

 It's tricky to learn what Help-U-Sell will charge to list your home